 Davelis Cave is one of the most mysterious places in Greece that has oftentimes been linked to paranormal activities.
 The cave consists of a network of tunnels carved under the Pendeli Mountain.
 It has been named after the bandit, Davelis, who used this cave as his secret hideout.
 Locals reported suspicions of paranormal activities throughout the years, making this cave one of the most haunted places in Europe.

 This list of hidden gems in Greece just couldn’t be complete without Vouliagmeni Lake.
-The mesmerizing green lake came to existence when a large cavern collapsed after an earthquake around 2,000 years ago.
+The mesmerizing green lake came into existence when a large cavern collapsed after an earthquake around 2,000 years ago.
 The lake features an interesting natural phenomenon and I always wonder how this place hasn’t become a tourist attraction yet.
 Vouliagmeni has warm seawater that flows into the lake from underground channels that go through a network of flooded caves.
-The temperature of the water in the lake never goes below 18°C, even in the winters, making it one of the best natural spa centers in Greece.
+The temperature of the water in the lake never goes below 18°C, even in the winter, making it one of the best natural spa centers in Greece.

 Zakynthos has become one of the hottest summer vacation spots in Europe in the last few decades.
-A lot of people visit it because of its sandy beaches and more couple even decide to have their weddings in Zakynthos but still, only a few people make it to Melissani Cave; one of the most gorgeous caves, not only in Greece, but in the whole world.
+A lot of people visit it because of its sandy beaches and more couples even decide to have their weddings in Zakynthos but still, only a few people make it to Melissani Cave; one of the most gorgeous caves, not only in Greece, but in the whole world.
 Located on the island of Kefalonia, just north of Zakynthos, Melissani Cave, or Cave of the Nymphs, as locals like to call it, will make you feel like you stepped into another dimension.

 Inside the cave, you’ll find an underground lake with a depth of 39 meters.
 Also, the top of the cave is open, giving viewers the illusion of boats floating in the air!
 Another unusual sight inside the cave are the stalactites and archaeological remains, some of which are, according to estimates, between 15,000 and 20,000 years old.
 All this makes Melissani Cave one of the best off-the-beaten-track destinations in Greece and one of the most fascinating places in the country.